Science slam

 A science slam is a scientific talk where scientists present their own scientific research work in a given time frame - usually 10 minutes - in front of a non-expert audience.
 The focus lies on teaching current science to a diverse audience in an entertaining way.
 The presentation is judged by the audience.
 A science slam is a form of science communication.

+Research on science slams has highlighted their historical continuity with earlier forms of public science communication, arguing that despite their apparently innovative character, science slams draw on long-established strategies for legitimizing scientific knowledge to non-expert audiences.
+Studies have also noted persistent gender disparities in slam performances, with female scientists remaining underrepresented despite the format's informal character.